newjersey/navigator.business.nj.gov/content/src/anytime-action-license-reinstatements/shelter-cds-reinstatement.md

   it by following these steps:

-  1. Ensure you are registered with the [U.S. Drug Enforcement Administration (DEA)](https://www.deadiversion.usdoj.gov/online_forms_apps.html) before applying for your CDS reinstatement.
+  1. Email the New Jersey Drug Control Unit (DCU) at [cds@dca.njoag.gov](mailto:CDS@dca.njoag.gov) to request the Facilities Reinstatement application.

-  2. Email the New Jersey Drug Control Unit (DCU) at [cds@dca.njoag.gov](mailto:CDS@dca.njoag.gov) to request the Facilities Reinstatement application.
+  2. After your completed application has been emailed back to the DCU, they will email you an invoice to pay the fee online.

-  3. After your completed application has been emailed back to the DCU, they will email you an invoice to pay the fee online.
+  3. If your [U.S. Drug Enforcement Administration (DEA)](https://www.deadiversion.usdoj.gov/online_forms_apps.html) registration is also expired, be sure to reinstate it.
 ---
 ## Application Requirements